-Claims for federal financial participation (FFP) in the costs of waiver services are based on State payments for waiver services rendered to waiver participants, authorized in the service plan, and properly billed by qualified, NYSDOH approved waiver providers in accordance with the approved waiver.
-FFP claims for these waiver services are subject to the same policies and procedures that the NYSDOH through the eMedNY system uses to claim federal financial participation for all other Medicaid services.
+Claims for federal financial participation (FFP) in the costs of waiver services are based on State payments for waiver services that have been rendered to waiver participants, authorized in the service plan, and properly billed by qualified waiver providers in accordance with the approved waiver.
+FFP claims for these waiver services are subject to the same policies and procedures that the NYSDOH Office of Health Insurance Programs (OHIP) through the eMedNY system uses to claim federal financial participation for all other Medicaid services.